comparison

 - • Updates in place — the same topic URL gets a new

-.torrentattachment when a new episode drops - • Cloudflare interstitials that need to be solved before you can even reach the login page
+- • Cloudflare interstitials that need to be solved before the page can be reached

 Jackett bolts a Torznab shim onto these sites for the *arr stack, but the shim only does search, not topic monitoring.
 You cannot use Jackett + Sonarr to watch a specific RuTracker thread for in-place updates — that's not what the contract supports.